 Figure 5.
 Fortnightly C fluxes for twelve Eucalyptus tereticornis trees exposed to ambient (A) or warmed (W) air temperatures.
 All fluxes are presented in units of g C tree-1 fortnight-1.
-All trees were maintained in well-water conditions until mid-Feb (Wet), when half of the trees were subjected to a soil drydown (Dry).
+All trees were maintained in control well-water conditions until mid-Feb (Con), when half of the trees were subjected to a soil drydown (Dry).
 Solid lines reflect the mean of fortnightly data (i.e., two-weekly) and shaded areas reflect 1SEM.
 Measurements include gross primary production (GPP; a), aboveground net primary production (NPPa; b), aboveground autotrophic respiration (Ra; c), and the residual (d).
 The residual reflects belowground C flux and measurement error.
 Note that the y-axis scale is twice as large for GPP relative to the other fluxes.

 Figure 6.
 The fractional partitioning of gross primary production (GPP) for twelve Eucalyptus tereticornis trees.
 GPP was partitioned into aboveground net primary production (NPPa; a-b), aboveground autotrophic respiration (Ra; c-d), and the residual C, which includes belowground C allocation and measurement error (e-f).
-All trees were maintained in well-water conditions (Wet) until mid-Jan, when half of the trees were subjected to a soil drydown (Dry).
+All trees were maintained in control well-water conditions (Con) until mid-Jan, when half of the trees were subjected to a soil drydown (Dry).
 Bar charts of flux partitioning terms (b, d, f) represent the mean (±1SEM), and the dotted vertical lines separate the pre-drought (left) and drought periods (right).

 Figure 7.
 The fractional partitioning of gross primary production (GPP) for twelve Eucalyptus tereticornis trees grown under ambient and elevated temperature.
 Data for each tree were averaged across the pre-drought period; each point reflects an individual tree (n = 6).
 GPP was partitioned into aboveground net primary production (NPPa; a), aboveground autotrophic respiration (Ra; b), and the residual C, which includes belowground C allocation (c).
 Solid lines reflect linear models fit to each treatment; dashed lines reflect the 95% confidence interval.